apache/druid/docs/api-reference/sql-jdbc.md

 For a runnable example that includes a query that you might run, see [Examples](#examples).

 It is also possible to use a protocol buffers JDBC connection with Druid, this offer reduced bloat and potential performance improvements for larger result sets.
-To use it apply the following connection url instead, everything else remains the same
+To use it apply the following connection URL instead, everything else remains the same
 ```
 String url = "jdbc:avatica:remote:url=http://localhost:8082/druid/v2/sql/avatica-protobuf/;serialization=protobuf";
 ```